Two novel hybrid meeting formats

 With this architecture, the pods would not receive a delayed feed (i.e. no Mediasite feed), so no switching between delayed and live would be necessary.
 (Individual remote audience members would continue to receive the delayed feed, as before.)
 The main event site would need to produce the audio feed, to avoid distracting sound from the pods.
 But this approach would eliminate the complexities of switching between two channels on the fly.

 I think that this approach might be an improvement over the Event Camp Twin Cities 2011 design.
 It would allow easier spontaneous real-time interaction with the pods while eliminating one potential source of problems during the event.
-I await with interest any comments by those who understand the issues better than I.
+I await with interest any comments from those who understand the issues better than I do.

 Thanks, Ruud Janssen for the photo of the production studio at Event Camp Twin Cities 2011!